trackmania-rl/tmrl/readme/get_started.md

 - In the `Input` tab, select `keyboard` in `edit device`.
 For `Give up`, set the `Enter` key (you may remap the chat key to something else).
 - In the `Interface` tab, set `player visibility for cockpit view` to `old`.
 - Close the `Settings` menu.
-- In the lobby, select `Training` and select track number 1.
 - Enter the cockpit view by hitting the `3` key.
 - Hide the ghost by pressing the `g` key.